minnuss/03-Tab-Navigation/README.md

-# Markdown Editor - REACT
+# Tab Navigation - REACT

-TITLE - Markdown Editor
+TITLE - Tab Navigation

-About - On the left a user can write all that he wants to be desplayed on the right with markdown writing format.
+About - Tab Navigation with React Router, and mouse hover effect on Tabs

 TECHNOLOGIES USED:

 - HTML5
 - Google Fonts
 - CSS3 with Sass
-- JavaScript REACT with Local Storage
+- JavaScript REACT with React Router
 - Git